Top 5 Google Ads Best Practices for 2026

 However, it’s always good to manually check things – just in case!

-Google draws us deeper into its walled garden with Performance Max. pMax delivers your ads on different channels and leverages machine learning to expand your audience, so make the most of Google’s access to searcher data.
+Performance Max delivers your ads on different channels and leverages machine learning to expand your audience, so make the most of Google’s access to searcher data.

 Of course, be mindful.
-Make sure your negative keywords are set up correctly and your ad groups are distinct.
+Make sure your negative keywords are set up correctly, and your ad groups are distinct.

-Follow the 2025 Google Ads best practices for Performance Max campaigns, including:
+Follow the 2026 Google Ads best practices for Performance Max campaigns, including:

-• Focusing on and optimising your creative assets (think: the A/B testing approach with diverse creatives, headlines, and descriptions so Google’s algorithms can discover the perfect combination)
+- Focusing on and optimising your creative assets (think: the A/B testing approach with diverse creatives, headlines, and descriptions so Google’s algorithms can discover the perfect combination)

-• Using audience signals like remarketing lists, custom intent audiences, and Customer Match to narrow down your ideal leads
+- Using audience signals like remarketing lists, custom intent audiences, and Customer Match to narrow down your ideal leads

-• Switching to revenue-focused bidding tactics like Maximise Conversions or Target ROAS
+- Switching to revenue-focused bidding tactics like Maximise Conversions or Target ROAS

-• Adding negative keywords to your account
+- Adding negative keywords to your account

 Learn how to maximise your results with Performance Max campaigns in The Ultimate Guide to Performance Max Campaigns.

-Best Practices for Google Ads Targeting in 2025
+Best Practices for Google Ads Targeting in 2026

-Similarly, look into the Customer Match targeting options, allowing you to leverage your first-party data like you used to with Similar audiences and traditional remarketing.
+Look into the Customer Match targeting options, allowing you to leverage your first-party data like you used to with Similar audiences and traditional remarketing.
 (Of course, don’t let go of the reins completely – and if you’re unsure how to implement the strategy, get in touch with me.
 I’d love to help!)

-Try Custom Intent and In-Market Audiences in 2025
+Try Custom Intent and In-Market Audiences in 2026

 Based on what you know about your audience, add Custom intent and In-market audiences to your campaigns.
 These options will allow you to reach people based on their interests, URLs they visited, and apps they’ve used.